robertnurnberg/cdblib/Readme.md

 A script to queue positions from files to chessdb.cn.

 positional arguments:
-  filenames             PGN file if suffix is .pgn(.gz), o/w a file with FENs/EPDs.
+  filenames             Files that contain games/lines to be uploaded.
+Suffix .pgn(.gz) indicates PGN format, o/w a (.gz) text file with FENs/EPDs.
 The latter may use the extended "moves m1 m2 m3" syntax from cdb's API.

 options:
   -h, --help            show this help message and exit